bifrost-platform/RunnersScenario/EN/BiFiDeposit_WBTC.md

 ### All steps are done successfully.

-- You have successfully deposited USDT in BiFi.
+- You have successfully deposited WBTC in BiFi.
 - Check your balance in [BiFi App](https://app.bifi.finance/).